 - YouTube ( http://www.youtube.com/ ) - A great network of users posting video blogs or Vlog's and other fun and interesting videos.

-Because of the increased popularity of social networking sites, especially among younger kids and teens, some social networking sites have become a popular location for online predators who stalk out young kids.
+Warn: Due to their increased popularity amongst children and teenagers, some social networking sites have become a popular location for online predators.
 Parents should always be active with their children and know what they are doing while online.

 What social networks does Computer Hope particpate on?